YogSing/Cloud_Projects-Learning/terraform.md

      ```
      **Explanation**: This command shows a list of providers that Terraform needs to work with in the current configuration.
 It’s useful for understanding which provider plugins will be installed when you run terraform
        init.
+12. Formats the Terraform configuration files.
+     ```sh
+      terraform fmt
+     ```
+      **Explanation**: This command automatically formats Terraform configuration files to conform to Terraform’s style guide.
+It’s helpful for maintaining clean and consistent code.
+13. Displays the version of Terraform.
+     ```sh
+      terraform version
+     ```
+     **Explanation**:This command will display the currently installed version of Terraform, including any additional information about the system.